Richard C. Macke: 1995 Okinawan rape incident

-Macke was relieved of his post at the Pacific Command in November 1995, only hours after making wildly insensitive comments to reporters about the case of three United States serviceman eventually convicted of kidnapping, beating, and raping a 12-year-old Japanese girl: "I think it was absolutely stupid.
+Macke was relieved of his post at the Pacific Command in November 1995, only hours after making the following comment to reporters about the case of three United States serviceman eventually convicted of kidnapping, beating, and raping a 12-year-old Japanese girl: "I think it was absolutely stupid.
 I have said several times: for the price they paid to rent the car [used in the crime], they could have had a girl."

-Macke retired from the navy on April 1, 1996, as a two-star rear admiral, two stars lower than the rank he previously held.
-Later that year, he was censured by the navy for matters related to an extramarital affair he had before his retirement with an unidentified female Marine Corps lieutenant colonel.
+Macke retired from the Navy on 1 April 1996 as a two-star rear admiral, two stars lower than the rank he previously held.
+Later that year, he was censured by the Navy for matters related to an extramarital affair he had before his retirement with an unidentified female Marine Corps lieutenant colonel.

-Involvement in Greenville incident
+Involvement in Greeneville incident

 Macke was responsible for arranging the presence of civilians on board the submarine prior to its 2001 collision with the Japanese boat Ehime Maru, which was carrying high school students.
 At the request of Macke, a civilian was at the helm of the submarine when the incident occurred.
 Nine Japanese civilians aboard the Ehime Maru were killed.
 Macke refused to testify at the court of inquiry of Commander Scott Waddle, the commanding officer of the USS Greeneville at the time of the incident.